laserdisc-io/laserdisc/README.md

 more competing implementations can be added with limited effort.
 This implementation has found great inspiration from the excellent [fs2-kafka](https://github.com/Spinoco/fs2-kafka/) library.

-### *Disclaimer*

-:warning: Development is very much early stages and subject to frequent and breaking changes. :warning:

 What's there:
 - [x] Codecs for Redis' RESP wire format
 - [x] Fully-fledged protocol encapsulating request/response pairs for (almost) all Redis [commands](https://redis.io/commands)